Next Ukrainian presidential election: Postponement

 The postponement of the election was criticised by representatives of the Russian government.
-Dmitry Peskov, spokesman for Russian President Vladimir Putin, contended that the move deprived Zelenskyy of formal legitimacy; Russia held its own presidential election in 2024, which was criticised by international observers as having unprecedented levels of fraud and irregularity.
+Dmitry Peskov, spokesman for Russian president Vladimir Putin, contended that the move deprived Zelenskyy of formal legitimacy; Russia held its own presidential election in 2024, which was criticised by international observers as having unprecedented levels of fraud and irregularity.

 On 26 February 2025, after a previous failed vote on a similar resolution, the Verkhovna Rada passed a resolution reaffirming that elections should not be held during martial law, and also pledged to hold a presidential election upon the conclusion of the Russo-Ukrainian War.
 On 6 March 2025 opposition politicians Petro Poroshenko and Yulia Tymoshenko, after having confirmed that they had held discussions with United States representatives, confirmed that they still opposed elections held during wartime.

+On 9 December 2025, after pressure from US President Donald Trump to hold elections, Zelenskyy said he was ready to hold elections in 60 to 90 days if the US and Ukraine's European allies ensured the necessary security.
+In the 19 December 2025 Direct Line with Vladimir Putin press conference president Putin stated that he was ready to "consider ensuring security" inside Ukraine on a Ukrainian election day.
+He claimed this would be "At the very least, to stop, to refrain from strikes deep into the territory on the voting day."
+Putin then demanded that the, according to him "about 5 to 10 million", Ukrainian citizens "currently residing in Russia be given the right to vote on the territory of the Russian Federation."
+The Verkhovna Rada formed a special working group for preparing a bill on holding a presidential election under martial law that had its first session on 26 December 2025.
+A poll released by KIIS on 5 January 2026 reported that 10% of Ukrainians believed elections should be held before the war was over.
+23% believed elections should take place after a truce had begun and security guarantees were obtained.
+59% were convinced that elections were only possible after the war ends.

 Electoral system

-The President of Ukraine is elected for a five-year term using the two-round system; if no candidate receives an absolute majority in the first round, a second round is expected to take place three weeks after the first.
+The president of Ukraine is elected for a five-year term using the two-round system; if no candidate receives an absolute majority in the first round, a second round is expected to take place three weeks after the first.
 According to Article 103 of the constitution, in the event of pre-term termination of presidential authority, the election of a new president must take place within 90 days of the previous president's departure from office.

 The constitution allows presidents to serve a maximum of two terms in office, though only Leonid Kuchma has served a second term.